Learn how to make a classic Tic Tac Toe game into a tray and coasters for Valentine’s Day or everyday, with a handy stencil!

 But this round, instead of just a project of my own, I decided to design a few new stencils with Valentine’s Day in mind first, as I didn’t have any yet.
 Then anyone could make whatever they want any way they want!
 Including me!

 And today is an example of yet another Valentine’s rustic take, but this time, in an everyday way as well!

-Why not play tic tac toe in a way that invites companionship?
+Why not play a classic game of tic tac toe in a way that invites companionship?
 Getting together for coffee over a fun game sounded pretty lovely to me!

-So here’s how to DIY your own simple game of tic-tac-toe into a serving tray and coasters, made with scrap wood!
+So here’s how to DIY your own simple game of a tic-tac-toe game into a serving tray and coasters, made with scrap wood!
 A perfect activity for both kids and adults.